DAY 1 – See, Relax and Party

 Visiting in May?
 See the Canadian Tulip Festival!
 Each May, Ottawa gets decorated with more than one million tulips in 50 varieties.
 Though you’ll see them all over the city, you’ll find 250,000 tulips in bloom at Commissioners Park (Dows Lake) alone.
 This beautiful spring festival provides the perfect photo opportunity, so be sure to have a camera with you.

 Lunch: If you’re hungry, consider having lunch at the Dows Lake Pavilion.
-Here, at the water’s edge, you’ll find three restaurants; Lago, Malone’s and the Mexican-themed GuadalaHarry’s.
+Here, at the water’s edge, you’ll find a few restaurants, including the Mexican-themed Mexicali Rosa’s.

 Or if you don’t mind cycling a bit longer, go into Ottawa’s Little Italy neighbourhood (on Preston Street) and have lunch at Pub Italia.
 This is a favourite food and craft beer spot for locals.
 This pub offers so many different beers that they’ve been put together in a Beer Bible.
 This is a thing!